cisagov/Malcolm/sensor-iso/README.md

 * monitor network interfaces
 * capture packets to PCAP files
 * detect file transfers in network traffic and extract and scan those files for threats
-* generate and forward Zeek logs, Moloch sessions, and other information to [Malcolm](https://github.com/idaholab/malcolm)
+* generate and forward Zeek logs, Arkime sessions, and other information to [Malcolm](https://github.com/idaholab/malcolm)

 ### <a name="TableOfContents"></a>Table of Contents